-Bette Jane Kowalski

-Union County Commissioner

-NJTPA Secretary

-Lourdes M. Leon County Commissioner (908) 527-4109 lordes.leon@ucnj.org ommissioner Bette Jane Kowalski joined the NJTPA Board in 2020, after previously serving as an alternate.
+Bette Jane Kowalski Union County Commissioner NJTPA Secretary ommissioner Bette Jane Kowalski joined the NJTPA Board in 2020, after previously serving as an alternate.
 Commissioner Kowalski was elected NJTPA Secretary for the 2022-2023 term.
-She has been a Union County Commissioner since 2004, and she also served as Commissioner Chair in 2007 and 2019.
+The commissioner currently vice chairs the Project Prioritization Committee.
+She has been a Union County Commissioner since 2004.